CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Resources/GroupAssignmentOutline.md

 * data cleaned for your students
 * some draft maps that are examples of what you would like you students to produce

-If you are desinging a research project your prototype might include:
+If you are designing a research project your prototype might include:
 * an outline of a research methodology
 * some preliminary analytical or descriptive maps
 * a list of further data sets you need to find or produce